bdurand/active_record_query_counter/README.md

 )
 ```

-They can be set locally inside a `count_queries` block.
-The local thresholds will override the global thresholds only inside the block.
+They can be set locally inside a `count_queries` block with the `thresholds` object.
+Local thresholds will override the global thresholds only inside the block and will not change any global state.

 ```ruby
 ActiveRecordQueryCounter.count_queries do